p-almeida12/p-almeida12.github.io/_posts/2024-06-14-big-o-notation.md

 Space complexity measures the extra space or memory required by the algorithm, not counting the space needed for the input itself.
 Like time complexity, it focuses on how the memory requirements grow with the input size.
 For example, for an algorithm with a space complexity of O(n), the amount of memory needed grows linearly with the input size.
-If the input size doubles, the memory usage also doubles.
+If the input size doubles, the memory usage also doubles, following the same thought of the time complexity.

 ## Why is Big O Notation Important?

 <span style="margin-left: 10px;"></span>
-Understanding and applying Big O Notation is crucial for several reasons that impact the efficiency, scalability, and overall quality of software applications.
-Here, we explore its importance through the lenses of performance optimization, scalability, resource management, and code quality.
+Understanding and applying Big O Notation is crucial for efficiency, scalability, and overall quality of software applications.

-<span style="margin-left: 10px;"></span>
 Big O Notation is essential for programmers as it helps identify and select the most efficient algorithms based on their time complexity.
-By understanding how different algorithms scale with input size, developers can choose those that handle larger datasets more effectively.
+By understanding how different algorithms scale with input size, developers can choose those that handle larger datasets or insert/delete more effectively.
 For instance, an algorithm with O(n log n) complexity will outperform an O(n^2) algorithm as data size increases.
-This knowledge is crucial for optimizing application performance, resulting in faster execution times and a better user experience, such as preferring quicksort (O(n log n)) over bubble sort (O(n^2)) for sorting large datasets.
+This knowledge is crucial for optimizing application performance, resulting in faster execution times and a better user experience.

 <span style="margin-left: 10px;"></span>
+To make this analysis, we need to understand the existent Big O notations and how structures and algorithms are classified.
+Of course, we can't know all of them, but keeping a cheat sheet handy can be a good idea.
+Further down this post, I will provide a table with the most common Big O notations.

+<span style="margin-left: 10px;"></span>
 Scalability is another critical aspect addressed by Big O Notation.
-As applications grow and process more data, it's vital to ensure algorithms can scale efficiently.
-Algorithms with lower complexity ensure applications remain responsive and performant under increasing user loads, such as in web applications handling growing amounts of user data.
+As applications grow and process more data, it's crucial to ensure algorithms can scale efficiently.
+Algorithms with lower complexity usually ensure applications remain performant under increasing user loads, such as in web applications handling large and continuously growing

-<span style="margin-left: 10px;"></span>
-Efficient resource management is facilitated by analyzing both time and space complexity using Big O Notation.
-By choosing algorithms and data structures that minimize resource consumption—like opting for O(1) space operations over O(n) ones—developers can significantly reduce memory usage in resource-constrained environments, such as mobile devices or embedded systems.
+amounts of user data.

 <span style="margin-left: 10px;"></span>
 Moreover, Big O Notation promotes high code quality by encouraging developers to write clean, efficient, and